 On Sunday 4th of February 1934, to commemorate the anniversary of the death of Beatrice Hanky.
 Pilgrim Help who died last year, a memorial service was held at the Home Camp, Blaina.
 Pilgrim Desire conducted the service and was supported by Pilgrim Francis and officers of the Home Camp.
 Mr L. Savio read the lesson and the founders’ favourite hymns were sung.
 The accompanist was Miss Millie Symonds.
 A similar service was held the same evening at the Good Neighbour’s Club, Nantyglo and was conducted by Pilgrim Evangel and Pilgrim Burden Bearer.

 In August 1934 it was reported that through the organisation of the Blue Pilgrims a number of London school children were on holidays in the district and were being boarded out at homes at the rate of 10s. shillings each.

 In January 1935 new officers for the Blaina Blue Pilgrims Home Camp were elected, they were as follows – Mr A. Ball (Chairman); Mr Bert Tilley (Secretary) and Mr Sid Elkins (Treasurer): It was stated that as one half of the committee retired each year, ten new members were elected.

-On Thursday 25th July 1935 a meeting of the Abertillery Jubilee Nursing Association took place to report on the progress made in obtaining subscribers to the Nursing Association Funds.
+On Thursday 25th of July 1935, a meeting of the Abertillery Jubilee Nursing Association took place to report on the progress made in obtaining subscribers to the Nursing Association Funds.
 A small section of the list headed by the Blue Pilgrims Organisation with a donation of £50.